urah001/userChallenge/idea.md

 v.
 Provide a payment page on your site. vi.
 The look and feel of your site should be captivating vii.
 Ensure responsiveness

+to do:
+style payment gateway
+style form
+retieve requested item price from db